 Until we can download the knowledge of how to fly a helicopter directly to our brains, like Trinity in The Matrix, it’s unlikely that we will stop searching for ways to get smarter faster.

-Reading, while ancient in invention — dating back as far as 19000 BC, is still one of the most effective ways of doing this is.
+Reading, while ancient in invention — dating back as far as 19000 BC, is still one of the most effective ways of getting smarter.
 An audacious startup, Spritz, plans to revolutionize the way you read through Rapid Serial Visual Presentation; apparently, reading normally you spend about 80% of your time moving your eyes from word to word.
 By keeping your eyes still and looking at a flashing sequence of words on a screen you can read much faster than you ever imagined.

-I love to read, as a young man I voraciously consumed science fiction novels, then I discovered the none fiction world which inspired me to pursue a life of adventure and entrepreneurship.
-The temporal paradox of personal development is that as you develop more into the best version of yourself, you spend more time working on things you are passionate about, having fun with awesome people and exercising, you have less time for leisurely activities — including reading!
-Spending time turning pages takes a back seat to hustling and living the dream.
+I love to read, as a young man I voraciously consumed science fiction novels, then I discovered the non-fiction world which inspired me to pursue a life of adventure and entrepreneurship.
+The temporal paradox of personal development is that as you develop more into the best version of yourself — you spend more time working on things you are passionate about, having fun with awesome people, and exercising — you have less time for leisure activities, like reading!
+Spending time flipping pages takes a back seat to the hustle and living the dream.

 Lifehack: My favorite time to Spritz?
 While I’m on the can…

 It’s awesome for anything that requires skimming… If you’ve already read something and just want to refresh your knowledge on the topic this tool will probably cut your review time down by 80%.

 - If you are a student whose professors assign a lot of reading to accompany lectures, Spritzing could be your college lifehack to spending more time being awesome and less time with your nose in a book.

 - If you are trying to impress a girl by having read the same books she adores, this is a great way to buzz through them.

 - If you work in a field where your colleagues occasionally ask you “Did you read that new study on _______?”